ksclarke/docker-baseboxes/README.md

 ## How to Build

 These baseboxes are intended to be built by Travis-CI.
 They are set up to build nightly.
-The nightly build is pushed to DockerHub using the `latest` tag.
-If the future, I'll add tagged builds.
+The nightly build is pushed to [DockerHub](https://hub.docker.com/u/ksclarke) using the `latest` tag.
+In the future, I'll add tagged builds.

 If you want to build them locally, there is a simple build script that can assist.
 To build all of them, type: